At some point, people that own or work on a website are bound to ask the big SEO question – what keywords does my site actually already rank for?

 You can also track top-five winning keywords if you are using the Rank Math PRO, which makes it extremely easy to see (at a glance) how content is performing on your website.
 In addition, we have dedicated a complete tutorial that’ll help you understand Rank Math’s Analytics feature in detail.

-To track keywords for a particular post, navigate to the Keywords section from your WordPress dashboard, which is further located under Rank Math > Analytics > Site Analytics as shown below:
+To track keywords for a particular post, navigate to the Site Analytics section from your WordPress dashboard, which is further located under Rank Math > Analytics, as shown below:

-By analyzing the data provided by Rank Math and performing some optimization work to your posts that target the keywords that are not ranking, you’ll be able to get on SERPs for those keywords sooner and will skyrocket your traffic.
-If you still have any questions about how to find out the keywords you’re ranking for – you’re always more than welcome to contact our dedicated support team.
-They are available 24/7, 365 days a year…
+By analyzing the data from Rank Math and performing some optimization work on your posts that target the keywords that are not ranking, you’ll be able to get on SERPs for those keywords sooner and will skyrocket your traffic.
+If you still have any questions about how to find out the keywords you’re ranking for – you’re always more than welcome to contact our dedicated support team, who are available 24/7, 365 days a year…